Side Effects of Wearing Contact Lenses

 1. Blockage of Oxygen Supply to the Eyes

-Choose soft or silicone hydrogel lenses as they transmit more oxygen than the conventional soft contact lens materials.
+Choose soft or silicone hydrogel lenses as they transmit more oxygen than conventional soft contact lens materials.
 They will even be better for your eyes in the long run.
 Avoid wearing contact lenses for long hours at a stretch.

 2. Dry Eyes

 Contact lens reduces the quantity of tears getting on the cornea as they absorb most of our tears to keep itself soft.
-This lack of tears causes dry eye syndrome leading to itchiness, burning sensation and redness of the eyes.
+This lack of tears causes dry eye syndrome leading to itchiness, burning sensation, and redness of the eyes.
 If the eyes get too dry, it will lead to the scarring of the cornea which can be extremely painful.

 If you suffer from chronic eye dryness, use eyedrops to lubricate the eyes to provide some relief to them.